lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 Molecular dynamics
 ------------------

-.. admonition:: Background Information (optional) -- What is molecular dynamics?
+.. admonition:: Background Information -- What is molecular dynamics?
     :class: dropdown

     Molecular dynamics (MD) is based on the numerical solution of the Newtonian equations of motion for every atom :math:`i`,

     .. math::

         \sum_{j \ne i} \boldsymbol{F}_{ji} = m_i \times \boldsymbol{a}_i,

     where :math:`\sum` is the sum over all the atoms other than :math:`i`, :math:`\boldsymbol{F}_{ji}` the force between the atom pairs :math:`j-i`, :math:`m_i` the mass of atom :math:`i`, and :math:`\boldsymbol{F}_i` its acceleration.